blazarcapital/shopify-test/README.md

 Shopify test
 ============

-This is the job test if you wish to be a front-end developer at Mercive
+This is the job test if you wish to be a front-end developer at Mercive.
+We strive to always deliver pixel-perfect design.
+What we are looking for are passionate developers, who can take the designed wireframe from idea to result.

 Contents